membase/ns_server/deps/emoxi/DESIGN.markdown

 state-tracking data and forwards multiple messages to the downstream manager as necessary.

-Instead of spawning a separate e-process for each replication situation, by instead using the state-tracking data, we have only one replication e-process/`gen_server` for the entire erlang VM, no matter how many replication requests are concurrently in-flight.
+Instead of spawning a separate process for each replication situation, by instead using the state-tracking data, we have only one replication `gen_server` for the entire erlang VM, no matter how many replication requests are concurrently in-flight.

-When the replication of a request has reached an W+R>N quorum safety point, the replication module notifies the replication invoker (the client session/connection e-process).
+When the replication of a request has reached an W+R>N quorum safety point, the replication module notifies the replication invoker (the client session/connection process).
 The replication invoker, for example, can then proceed to respond to the upstream client and process more client messages.